yabellini/SitioAcademico/content/project/MetaDocencia/index.md

 <img src='featured.jpg' align="right" height="200" alt='MetaDocencia logo.
 A red apple with two little blue leaves and an orange chat balloon.
 The word MetaDocencia below the apple.'/>

 MetaDocencia means MetaTeaching in Spanish.
-I am a _co-founder_ and part of the MetaDocencia's _Core Team_.
+I am a _co-founder_ and from 2020 until May 2022 I was part of the MetaDocencia's _Core Team_.
 In addition to fulfilling a leadership role, I also generate content, new courses, teach classes, translate material from English to Spanish, and mentor people within the community.

 ### Our vision